pattjoshi/MERN_Auth_jwt/README.md

 - State management in the application is implemented using Redux Toolkit, which provides a predictable state container for managing the application's data.

--React Toastify notifications will be integrated to provide real-time feedback, displaying messages for successful actions, error messages, and other relevant information.
+- React Toastify notifications will be integrated to provide real-time feedback, displaying messages for successful actions, error messages, and other relevant information.

 - In summary, this project will deliver a secure and user-friendly full-stack application with Express, MongoDB, React, React Bootstrap,redux-toolKit and React Toastify.
 It will include authentication, registration, profile management, and error handling features.